annabelleg/APCSProject/README.md

 - finish writing the code to find the perfect match based on what you want (devise a mathematical somethin!)
   - to do this we need:
     - a way to run through the csv
-    - a way to calculate compatability for each name
+    - a way to calculate compatability for each name <-- *look at calculate() code in GenerateName.java*
     - a way to store and return the top three highest matches and some of their information
 - finish all the GUI stuff:
   - add all the radio buttons/drop-down menus/etc to EnterName and GenerateName for each value we want to compute